rwgx1/rwgx1.github.io/ArcoLinuxD_Install.md

 ./100-display-manager-and-desktop-v1.sh

 This gives a ‘minimal’ install.
 Note disk space used.
 Optionally reboot here.

 sudo reboot

-then carry on with as many of the other scripts as you like.
+Then carry on with as many of the other scripts as you like.

 110-install-sound-v3.sh